 Other Activities: Los Angeles's lobbying activities numbers 4 and 6 - research, investigation, and attendance at meetings - are activities that are necessary in order to prepare for communications with officials and for other lobbying activities.
 Lobbyists do not just show up at meetings with officials, they do lots of research and watch the officials in action, scouting them just as sports team scout their competition.
-Philadelphia might be considered to deal with this part of lobbying by using the phrase "incurring office expenses" in addition to communication.
-But it is best to clearly describe the activities for which such expenses are incurred, or they will not be disclosed.
+Philadelphia's phrase "incurring office expenses" might be considered to deal with this part of lobbying, but it is best to clearly describe the activities for which such expenses are incurred, or it is likely that they will not be disclosed.
 This is what the City Ethics Model Lobbying Code does this in its definition of "lobbying activities" (§301).